veillette/opticsTextbook/content/Chap03OpticalInstrument/OpticalInstruments.md

 ## The Camera

 In {numref}`Fig_3_02_Reflex_camera` a single-lens reflex (SLR) camera is shown.
 The name does not mean that there is only one lens in the optical system, but that the photographer looks through the same lenses that the picture is taken with, instead of looking through a separate parallel optical system as in the twin reflex camera.
 After traversing the first few lens elements, the light passes through an iris diaphragm with adjustable diameter with which the $f$-number can be changed.
 After the lenses the light is reflected by a movable mirror tilted at $45^o$, passes through a prism and exits the camera through the finder eyepiece.
 When the shutter is released, the diaphragm closes to a preset value, the mirror swings up and the CCD is exposed.
 To focus the camera, the entire lens is moved toward or away from the detection plane.
-Autofocus is based on maximising the contrast of the images.
+Autofocus is based on maximizing the contrast of the images.
 ```{figure} Images/Chapter_3/3_02_Reflex_camera.png
 :name: Fig_3_02_Reflex_camera
 Digital SLR camera.
 The pixelated digital sensor is behind a movable mirror at angle of 45 degrees with the optical axis. (from [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Reflex_camera_numeric.svg) by Jean François WITZ / CC BY-SA 3.0).